-Writers, poets and film-makers in India and Pakistan have expressed the ruthlessness of the killings and the suffering displacement violence in their novels, short-stories, poems and films.
-While recounting the trauma of Partition, they have often used the phrase that the survivors themselves used describe Partition as a 'division of hearts'.
+Writers, poets and film-makers in India and Pakistan have expressed the ruthlessness of the killings and the suffering of displacement and violence in their novels, short-stories, poems and films.
+While recounting the trauma of Partition, they have often used the phrase that the survivors themselves used to describe Partition as a 'division of hearts'.